dthyresson/polo/README.md

 Authorization
 ------------

-Most API calls need to be authorized so that auhtors can only access their polls and close only polls they own.
+Most API calls need to be authorized so that authors can only access their polls and close only polls they own.

 You should not be able to get, view or close a poll you do not own.